-- Keep access to and around the tank completely clear and ensure plants are not grown near it.
+- Keep access to and around the tank completely clear and make sure plants do not grow near it.

-- Make sure vents, gauges and access points are closed and protected so that rainwater, insects or dirt cannot get into them.
+- Make sure you close and protect vents, gauges and access points so that rainwater, insects or dirt cannot get into them.

 - Check gauges and alarms are working correctly, and in particular the batteries.
 Consult the manufacturer for advice on how to do this.

-- Make sure your tank is only filled to around 80-90% of its capacity to avoid overfilling and ensure your tank has an overfill protection device or alarm.
+- Make sure your tank is only filled to around 80-90% of its capacity.
+This avoids overfilling and makes sure your tank has an overfill protection device or alarm.

 The OFTEC website is http://www.oftec.co.uk/

-If you have any questions or require any help with any aspect of your oil appliance please do give Leisa a call on 0800 228 9574 alternatively email firstname.lastname@example.org and she will be happy to help you.
+If you have any questions or require any help with any aspect of your oil boiler, please do give Leisa or a member of the team a call on 0800 228 9574.
+You can also email us on firstname.lastname@example.org and we will be happy to help you.